brodas14/linxfinalproj/README.md

 Will count numbers from 1 to 50 with every number on a separate line

-In order to use this script
+In order to use this script put it in terminal window and run